-To help charities provide information that is useful, informative and consistent, and to encourage transparency and accountability, the ACNC recommends ‘best practice’ disclosures for government funds in an annual financial report.
+To help charities provide information that is useful, informative and consistent – and to encourage transparency and accountability – the ACNC recommends best practice disclosures for government funds in an annual financial report.

 The recommended best practice disclosures provide important information to users of a charity’s annual financial report.

-Importantly, the recommended disclosures are not intended to replace existing disclosure requirements under the Australian Accounting Standards (AAS) – for some charities, the recommended disclosures are already required.
+Importantly, the recommended disclosures are not intended to replace existing disclosure requirements under the Australian Accounting Standards (AAS) – as for some charities, the recommended disclosures are already required.
+Instead, they provide the ACNC’s view of best practice in disclosing this kind of financial information, and encourage charities to adopt this approach.

-Widespread use of the recommended disclosures will improve the consistency and comparability of the financial information available on the ACNC Charity Register.
+Widespread use of the recommended disclosures will improve the consistency and comparability of financial information available on the ACNC Charity Register.

 Disclosing such information may also allow the ACNC to pursue more ways to cut red tape for charities, particularly when the information is already required in certain grant acquittals.

-Best practice recommendations in summary
+Best practice recommendations

 The ACNC provides three recommended disclosures of government funding in a charity’s annual financial report.